torrust/torrust-index/docker/README.md

 ### With docker-compose

 The docker-compose configuration includes the MySQL service configuration.
-If you want to use MySQL instead of SQLite you have to change your `config.toml` or `config-idx-back.toml.local` configuration from:
+If you want to use MySQL instead of SQLite you have to change your `config.toml` or `config-idx-back.local.toml` configuration from:

 ```toml
 connect_url = "sqlite://storage/database/data.db?mode=rwc"